 We hypothesized that the different behavior between D- and L-oligoplexes may be due to different physicochemical properties.
 Dynamic light scattering (DLS) and Laser-Doppler anemometry measurements revealed that the complexes were indistinguishable based on their size, in both water and full culture medium, and zeta-potential.
 However, upon incubation with heparin both types of polyplexes varied greatly in their stability towards this polyanion.
 Heparin, which was used as an analogue of HS present on the plasma membrane, caused L-oligoplexes to aggregate into bigger complexes, while for the D-oligoplexes a high percentage fell apart as concluded from the much lower count rate and size (Figure 4A and S3).
 To ensure that these differences in sensitivity were not a result of differences in peptide concentration, polyplexes were formed at different peptide concentrations.
 Except for a ratio of 75:1, D-polyplexes were less stable.

 At this point we were interested to learn whether these characteristics were restricted to the hLF-derived CPP.
 Therefore, we extended our analyses to the CPP nonaarginine (R9).
 Oligoplexes consisting of D- and L-nonaarginine and ON showed the same trend (Figure 4B and S3).
+Release of ON is a key characterstic of oligoplexes which may have a deep impact on their biological properties.
+The use of a single-stranded ON, howerver, did not enable a determination of release by gel-shift assays, which can be employed for siRNA, and restricted the array of suitable analytical techniques exclusively to DLS.

 Taken together our results show that stereochemistry is a decisive parameter in the formation and activity of polyplexes.
 Also in the polyvalent arrangement of positive charges that is formed through the peptide-driven formation of nanoparticles, uptake efficiency is governed by the same structure-activity relationship as for the free peptide.
 On the physicochemical level, D-CPPs form looser complexes than L-CPPs; this translates in oligoplexes that dissociate at the level of a glycocalyx-bearing plasma membrane.